 This crab dip recipe is best served with Ritz crackers, toasted bread, or pita chips.
 But feel free to get creative and serve it with fresh veg sticks, pretzels, or whatever you like!
 Here are a few ideas to pair with it.

 When it comes to breadsticks, they have to be chewy in the middle and crunchy on the outside.
-And these parma sticks stuffed with prosciutto and parmesan cheese are perfect for this crab dip.
+Parma sticks stuffed with prosciutto and parmesan cheese are perfect for this crab dip.
 Or try my homemade pita bread, it is delicious for dipping!

 These fried wontons filled with lump crab meat, spices, and cream cheese are the perfect finger food and go so well with this recipe.
 Crab rangoon is easy to make and can be made ahead of time, which is always a bonus.
 It pairs great with cucumber sandwiches.